SPOKANE SIX

 SPOKANE, Washington

-It is inspired by Passive House principles and is a compact rectangle, conventionally framed, with a slab-on-grade foundation and trussed roof—all of which contribute to a low cost per square foot.
+The building is six 1000 sq.ft.
+2 bedroom 2 bath apartments organized around a single stair.
+Each unit has access to light and air on three sides with an eight foot deep porch on the street front.
+As a compact rectangle, it leans into conventional framing, with a slab-on-grade foundation and trussed roof—all of which contribute to a low cost per square foot.
 It features extra attic insulation to minimize heat loss, resulting in significant energy savings over the building's lifespan.
-There are ERVs for enhanced indoor air quality, and each home has windows on three sides for daylighting and ventilation.

 Homes feature: